 Effective July 2018, Google SSL requirements will be enforced by flagging sites without SSL as unsafe in Chrome.

-This change goes beyond punishing users by lowering their ranking factors and now directly impacts of the the way web users think about their online security.
+This change goes beyond punishing users by lowering their search rankings and now directly impacts of the the way web users think about their online security.

 This article will explain what an SSL certificate is, how it works, how to install one, and more.